 The total amount of vouchers awarded has also grown exponentially as caps were removed.
 Initially, $15 million was awarded to 3,900 students.
-This has now grown to $131 million awarded to nearly 33,000 students.
+This has now grown to $156 million in 2018 and another increase to $167 million in 2019.

 Private School Tax Credit

-Beginning with the 2010 taxable year, Indiana established a state income tax credit to enable taxpayers with means to make contributions to scholarship granting organizations (SGO) and then to receive a direct credit against the taxpayer’s state income tax liability.
+Beginning with the 2010 taxable year, Indiana established a state income tax credit to enable taxpayers to make contributions to scholarship granting organizations (SGOs) and receive a direct credit against the taxpayer’s state income tax liability.
 The tax credit equals 50 percent of the taxpayer’s contribution to the SGO.

 There are no limits on how much a single taxpayer can contribute.
-The only limit is the 50 percent credit amount and the state’s overall cap in a given year.
+The only limit is the 50 percent credit amount and the state’s overall, annual cap.

-Solution: Repeal the state's income tax credits granted to individuals who, instead of paying taxes, are allowed to divert those funds to organizations that fund private school tuition scholarships.
-Indiana cannot afford these unnecessary tax giveaways and a repeal potentially keeps the state from losing up to $9.5 million in revenue each year.
+- Repeal the state's income tax credits granted to individuals who, instead of paying taxes, can divert those funds to organizations that fund private school tuition scholarships.
+Indiana cannot afford these unnecessary tax giveaways and a repeal potentially keeps the state from losing up to $14 million in revenue each year.

 Charter School Accountability & Transparency

-- Create a charter school market assessment board to oversee the number, viability and need of establishing new charter schools.
-All stakeholders should be represented in the development of a long-range plan regarding criteria for new openings and closures and demographic changes.
+- Create charter school market assessment board to oversee the number, along with the viability and need of establishing new charter schools.

 - Call for no less than 50 percent of a charter's public meetings take place in the residential zone in which the school is located.